PANTHEONtech/lighty-netconf-simulator/examples/devices/lighty-actions-device/README.md

 # Lighty Actions Device
 This is example NETCONF device which can process yang actions.
-Device supports actions described in lighty-example-data-center-model yang from examples/models/lighty-example-data-center-model.
+Device supports actions described in `lighty-example-data-center-model` yang from `examples/models/lighty-example-data-center-model`.
 YANG action is an operation which is tied to a specific YANG container or data node in the datastore.
 Lighty-actions-netconf-app can be used to trigger actions on this device.